 - Boost downtown economies – As Assemblyman, I’m working with business districts and chambers of commerce in towns across the district to make sure all our main streets can flourish.
 I’m committed to all our downtowns and making them more attractive to businesses; I even put my district office in downtown Mount Kisco.

 - Invest in our infrastructure – Investing in our roads, bridges, schools, and mass transit infrastructure will create jobs now and is crucial to ensuring the economic health of our region.
 Our economy could use a lift, and prudent investments in our future can help put people back to work and make us more competitive in the long run.
+And now, perhaps more than ever, Westchester residents are demanding a reliable electrical infrastructure instead of the extended power outages that have plagued our area.

 - Improve regional mass transit – Westchester County already has a strong mass transit network, but we need to improve that system and ensure the safety of passengers.
 That’ll benefit small businesses – and will be good for the environment as well.
 As the former chairman of the Metro-North Railroad Commuter Council, I’ve been looking out for the region’s transportation needs for years and will continue to lead that fight.